|

 [Abstract]

-The doping and undoping of conjugated polymers is accompanied by a volume change.
+link to PDF on Elsevier/ScienceDirect site The doping and undoping of conjugated polymers is accompanied by a volume change.

 This volume change can be used to make micro-actuators.
 We have built polypyrrole (PPy) gold bilayer structures.